The Lawton Standard Co. is raising the standard for foundries.

 Our History

-Though rooted in five generations, Lawton Standard’s current journey began in 2019, when The C.A.
-Lawton Co. and Temperform, LLC expanded their reaches and joined forces.
-From there they grew with like-minded foundries to bring a new vision to American manufacturing.
+Though rooted in five generations, Lawton Standard was formed in 2019, when The C.A.
+Lawton Co. and Temperform, LLC expanded their reach and joined forces.
+From there, they grew with like-minded foundries to bring a new vision to American manufacturing.

 Today, Lawton Standard proudly brings together what was known as: